-Although sleeping accommodations are occasionally available onboard, it is unwise to rely on last-minute availability.
+Although sleeping accommodations are occasionally available onboard, don't rely on last-minute availability.
 Sleeping car accommodations often sell out completely.
-For best results, please book well in advance of travel.
+For best results, book well in advance of travel.

-Passwords are case sensitive.
-Passwords should be at least 10 characters long and include 1 uppercase and 1 lowercase alpha character, 1 number and 1 special character. ! " # $ % & ' ( ) * + , - . / : ; < = > ? @ [ \ ] ^ _ ` < | > ~
+Passwords are case sensitive, should be at least 10 characters long and should include 1 uppercase and 1 lowercase alpha character, 1 number and 1 special character. ! " # $ % & ' ( ) * + , - . / : ; < = > ? @ [ \ ] ^ _ ` < | > ~

 Enter your account email address to receive password reset instructions.

-An email with password reset instructions is on its way.
+An email with password reset instructions is on the way.

 That answer wasn’t correct either.
 We’ve sent you an email with instructions to reset your password instead.